tmylk/data-kata/README.md

 Try it with several frameworks - pandas, pydantic, Great Expectations, Pandera, mage, DBT.

+### Tasklist

-For step-by-step guide with pydantic see ./pydantic/tasklist.md and files in pydantic/test_validate.py, pydandti/validate.py
+For step-by-step guide with pydantic see [the tasklist]()./pydantic/tasklist.md) and files in pydantic/test_validate.py, pydandti/validate.py

 For solutions see Pull Requests.